leftlogic/heroku-101/README.md

 You now have a shiny new `package.json`.

 We need to make some changes to it, however.
-Open it up, and make it match the following (you can leave the `name` alone)... `engines` is the important bit.
+Open it up, and make it match the following (you can leave the `name` alone, `engines` is the important bit).

 ```json
 {